 To mark the birth anniversary of Lord Rama, Ram Navami is celebrated by Hindus worldwide.
-Ram Navami will be celebrated on April 5, 2017 in India.
+Ram Navami will be celebrated on March 30 in 2023 in India.

 Ram Navami - Ram Navami is the day etched out in the Hindu calendar as the auspicious occasion that consecrates the birth of Lord Ram, Lord Vishnu's seventh human incarnation on earth.
 Born to King Dasarath and his wife Kaushalya on the 'navami' or the 'ninth day' of Chaitra month, Ram Navami is celebrated in the spirit of a festival in March/April.
 According to Hindu belief, Lord Rama came on earth invested with the divine qualities of Lord Vishnu, associated with purity of soul, beneficence and humility.
 From the mythological perspective, Lord Rama is seen as eternally blissful and in his earthly form came to exemplify the perfect man, referred to as 'Maryada Purushottam'.
 It is this aspect that is recalled during the Ram Navami festival.
 Lord Rama's dutifulness, integrity and magnanimity are detailed out through the various episodes of the epic 'Ramayana'.

 Ram Navami is one of the most significant days observed by the Hindus, especially the followers of Vishnu.
 In 2023, Sri Ram Navami falls on 30th March.
 Ram Navami is celebrated with elaborate preparation and fervor.